V1Rotate/Ultrasonic-Car-Wash/READ-ME.md

+--- Technologies used ---

+TypeScript, React, Redux, SCSS, ‘MockAPI’ for the Backend.

 --- General Idea ---

 I was making my purchase at the Mcdonald's terminal recently (McDonald’s coffee is so good 😊… to me) and I was thinking of how nice it would be to develop